franck-gaspoz/AnsiVtConsole.NetCore/README.md

 - if `--raw`, parse ANSI and non printable characters to show them by their names or representations
 - if `--raw` these options are avalaibles :
     - `--esc-only` : disable only knowns non printable characters (from ASCII)
-    - `--hexa` : use the hexa unix form for non printable characters
+    - `--hexa` : use the hexa unix format for non printable characters

 > **Note**
 >